Our Lady of Grace Church, Charlton: Origins and establishment

-In 1903, following their exile from France due to anti-clerical legislation, led by Mother Julie Franck and her sister Mother Miriam Franck, a group of Sisters of the Assumption established a community in Charlton, by purchasing a private residence Highcombe House.
+In 1903, following their exile from France due to anti-clerical legislation, a community of the Oblate Sisters of the Assumption was established in Charlton by purchasing a private residence, Highcombe House.
+The purchase was made in coordination with the Augustinians of the Assumption and the Diocese of Southwark.
 This impressive property, built around 1825, had a distinguished history, having been home to several notable figures including Sir William Congreve, 2nd Baronet (1772–1828), a prolific inventor, and William Henry Barlow (1812–1902), who had designed the roof of St Pancras station and is commemorated with an English Heritage blue plaque.
 Highcombe House and its gardens, now serving as a community centre and presbytery, is a Grade II listed building and one of only two surviving structures from the historic Westcombe and Eastcombe estates that once dominated the area between Greenwich and Charlton Village.

 Mass was first celebrated in the house on 18 July 1903 by Fr Benedict Caron, A.A., who became the first mission priest.
 The chapel was opened to local residents, gradually establishing a Catholic mission in the area.

 The foundation stone for the present church was laid on 27 August 1905 by Bishop Amigo.
 The building was opened a year later, on 8 September 1906, by Fr Darbois, Superior of the Assumptionist Mission in New York.
 The dedication to Our Lady of Grace was chosen because of a pre-Reformation shrine to Our Lady of Grace that had existed in the area.
-Mother Miriam Franck, a trained sculptor who had converted from Judaism to Catholicism, likely contributed to the church's original sculptural decoration.

 Later developments

 Between 1925 and 1927, new furnishings were added to the church, including a new organ, pulpit, and benches carved by Fr Gregory Chedal A.A.
 This coincided with the purchase of Woodlands House for use as a convent.

 The church underwent significant restoration and expansion in 1959 under Fr Walter Robertson A.A., the first English parish priest.
 This work included the addition of an outer north aisle, strengthening of the foundations, installation of a concrete floor, remodeling of the high altar, and complete redecoration.
 The church was consecrated by Bishop Cowderoy on 13 September 1960.

-The Sisters of the Assumption founded and operated the parish until 1972, when the Assumptionists took over its administration.
-The Assumptionists then served the parish until 1989, when they handed pastoral care over to diocesan clergy.
+The mission was developed by the Assumptionists, who had been involved alongside the Oblate Sisters from the foundation in 1903.
+The Assumptionists served the parish until 1989, when they handed pastoral care over to diocesan clergy.
 The adjacent Highcombe House continues to be recognised by Historic England as a Grade II listed building, formally designated as the "Presbytery to East of Church of Our Lady of Grace".